-When Hiccup looked out at the other teens during dragon raids, fighting right alongside the other adults, doing Viking jobs, he just wished that he could be with them.
-To have fun by talking with them, and even punching the senses out of each other sounded fun compared to his loneliness.
+When Hiccup looked out at the other teens during dragon raids, fighting right alongside the adults and performing Viking jobs, he just wished that he could be with them.
+To have fun by talking with them, and hanging out with them; even punching the senses out of each other sounded fun compared to his loneliness.
 He got very lonely.

 He wanted to go to Mead Hall and hang out and even get drunk with them if they could get away with it.

 He wanted to be in dragon training when the other teens did, and he wanted to take down a dragon.
 If he took down a dragon, he could barely imagine the amount of fame he could get.
-A dragon's head mounted on the wall where his father would see it and pat it proudly, thinking of his son who took it down—that's what he wanted.
+A dragon's head mounted on the wall where his father could see it and pat it proudly, thinking of his son who took it down—that's what he wanted.